alex-kings/brio-project/PROGRESS.md

 - Modify the validation conditions for larger tracks (make them a percentage of the number of pieces perhaps?)

+- Made modulus a constant value of a vector to avoid lots of calculation!

 Removed testing of the same track multiple times.
 This saves a LOT of time. (comparison with / without ?)
 Talk about the FACTORIAL nature of the problem otherwise.